Heartland (United States): Use of term

 The British geographer Halford Mackinder coined the word in 1904 to refer to the heart of the Eurasian land mass: a strategic center of industry, natural resources and power.
 The use of the term "heartland" to apply to the American Midwest did not become common until later in the 20th century.

 Culture

-Heartland rock musicians such as Bruce Springsteen, Bob Seger (Michigan), Melissa Etheridge (Kansas), John Mellencamp (Indiana), and Tom Petty have sung about heartland values.
+Heartland rock musicians such as Bruce Springsteen (New Jersey), Bob Seger (Michigan), Melissa Etheridge (Kansas), John Mellencamp (Indiana), and Tom Petty (Florida) have sung about heartland values.
 Heartland rock albums include Springsteen's Nebraska.
 The genre is not necessarily Midwestern, as Springsteen was born in New Jersey, and Petty was born in Florida and has sung about the Southern United States, such as in his album Southern Accents.
-Modern artists of heartland rock include The Killers, The War on Drugs, and Jack Antonoff.
+Modern artists of heartland rock include The Killers and The War on Drugs.